Morning, Tuesday, 4th December 2018

 THIS EVENT IS CPD CERTIFIED

-Delegates will examine the current policy framework and consider strategies that will be required to support growth of the renewable energy sector in Wales in meeting the Welsh Government’s target of sourcing 70% of Wales’ electricity from renewable energy sources by 2030.
+Delegates will also examine the current policy framework for renewable energy and consider strategies that will be required to meet the Welsh Government’s target of sourcing 70% of Wales’ energy requirements from renewable energy sources by 2030.